JoenyBui/joenybui.github.io/_posts/2015-01-01-discrete-math.md

 ## Summary

-Restricted to computer science majors.
 A focus on discrete mathematical tools of fundamental importance to the working computer scientist.
 An emphasis is placed on using logical notation to express rigorous mathematical arguments.
 Subjects include proof by induction, introduction to graph theory, recurrences, sets, functions, and an introduction to program correctness.

 ## Logical Notations